RINEARN/exevalator/README.md

 	(in rust/example1.rs)

-	// Create an instance of Exevalator Engine let mut exevalator = Exevalator::new();
+	let mut exevalator = Exevalator::new();

-	// Evaluate the value of an expression let result: f64 = match exevalator.eval("1.2 + 3.4") {
+	let result: f64 = match exevalator.eval("1.2 + 3.4") {
 		Ok(eval_value) => eval_value,
 		Err(eval_error) => panic!("{}", eval_error),
 	};

-	// Display the result
 	println!("result: {}", result);

 How to compile/run this code is: